HPreast/HelloWorldRework/README.md

 1. Your team must decide on a consistent experience across all pages.
 Fonts, color scheme, layout, and structure.

 ![layout of hello world](./hello-world-layout.png)

+## Stretch Goal
+1. Using [Sharethrough](https://headlines.sharethrough.com/), analyze your headline with the country name.
+Make adjustments to the copy to make it more engaging.